 Conclusion

+The Midstream and Downstream operations in the Oil and Gas industry are very fundamental to the effectiveness of the industry.
+Licensing plays a crucial role in the midstream and downstream operations within Nigeria's Oil and Gas industry.
 The regulatory framework, governed by the Petroleum Industry Act 2021, establishes the NMDPRA as the authority responsible for overseeing and regulating these operations.
 Obtaining the necessary licenses is vital for operators to conduct business and ensure compliance with applicable laws and regulations.

 The information provided in this article is for general informational purposes only and does not constitute legal advice.